 Government Acronyms and Abbreviations

-Now that you have a better understanding of the meanings of POTUS, FLOTUS and SCOTUS, you can use them correctly in conversation or writing.
-Or, if you prefer to avoid using acronyms, you can simply use the full title when discussing a current or former president, first lady or the Supreme Court.
+Now that you have a better understanding of the meanings of POTUS, FLOTUS and SCOTUS, and other related acronyms, you can use them correctly in conversation or writing.
+Or, if you prefer to avoid using acronyms, you can simply use the full title when discussing a current or former president, first lady, second gentleman or the Supreme Court.
 For more ideas on ways to shorten the names of governmental phrases or entities, learn about government acronyms and abbreviations.